fastlane/docs/docs/uploading-app-privacy-details.md

 ## Introduction

-Apple [announced](https://developer.apple.com/app-store/app-privacy-details/) that has of December 8, 2020, that the App Store would start displaying detailed information about an app's privacy practices.
+Apple [announced](https://developer.apple.com/app-store/app-privacy-details/) that as of December 8, 2020, the App Store would start displaying detailed information about an app's privacy practices.
 App Store Connect will ask developers a series of questions on how privacy is respected over an array of categories.
 A category then allows for a selection of multiple purposes.
 After the purposes are selected, there are then questions on how the data is selected.

 An example would be: